Criticism of Amnesty International: Reporting on the 2019 fuel protests in Iran

+Workplace bullying

-2019 report on workplace bullying within Amnesty International
+2019 workplace bullying report

 In February 2019, Amnesty International's management team offered to resign.
 The offer came after an independent report by Konterra group found what it called a "toxic culture" of workplace bullying, as well as numerous evidences of bullying, harassment, sexism and racism.
 The report was commissioned by Amnesty after the investigation of the suicides of 30-year Amnesty veteran Gaëtan Mootoo in Paris in May 2018 (who left a note citing work pressures), and 28-year-old intern Rosalind McGregor in Geneva in July 2018.
 The Konterra report found that: "39 per cent of Amnesty International staff reported that they developed mental or physical health issues as the direct result of working at Amnesty".
 The report concluded, "organisational culture and management failures are the root cause of most staff wellbeing issues.".

 The report said that efforts by Amnesty to address its problems had been "ad hoc, reactive, and inconsistent," and that staff described the senior leadership team as out-of-touch, incompetent and callous.
 Those signing a letter offering to resign were the senior directors of research, the Secretary General's office, global fundraising, global operations, people and services, law and policy and campaigns and communications.
 However, Amnesty International's Secretary General Kumi Naidoo did not accept resignations and instead offered generous redundancies to managers concerned, including to Mootoo's senior director Anna Neistat directly implicated in the report on Mootoo's death.
 Naidoo stated that his priority was "to rebuild trust at a dangerous time when Amnesty was needed more than ever".

 After none of the managers were held accountable, a group of workers petitioned for Amnesty's chief to resign.
 On 5 December 2019 Naidoo resigned from his post of Amnesty's Secretary General, citing ill health.
 Julie Verhaar was appointed as interim Secretary General the same day.

-2019 budgetary crisis controversy

-In 2019 Amnesty International's Secretary General Kumi Naidoo admitted to a hole in the organization's budget of up to £17m in donor money to the end of 2020.
-In order to deal with the budgetary crisis Naidoo announced to staff that the organization's headquarters would have cut almost 100 jobs as a part of urgent restructuring.
-Unite the Union, the UK's biggest trade union, said the redundancies were a direct result of "overspending by the organisation's senior leadership team" and have occurred "despite an increase in income".
-Unite, which represents Amnesty's staff, feared that cuts would fall heaviest on lower income staff.
-It said that in the previous year the top 23 highest earners at Amnesty International were paid a total of £2.6m – an average of £113,000 per year.
-Unite demanded a review of whether it is necessary to have so many managers in the organisation.